 Ultimately, pump-action shotguns began to evolve to serve many uses by law enforcement and military units worldwide.
 They are highly respected for being easy to aim and quick to fire.
 Major technological advancements in operating cycle mechanisms, trigger suppression systems, and overall component designs have greatly increased the speed and accuracy of pump-action shotguns.

 This has positioned the firearm as a premier option for hunters, speed shooters, and law enforcement (Similar to HK guns).

 Lever-action firearms use a lever situated around the trigger guard area (or the lever forms part of the trigger guard itself) to load rounds into the barrel chamber when the lever is cycled.
 It is a type of repeating firearm such as a bolt-action rifle or pump-action shotgun.

-Although the lever-action is usually associated with rifles, there are some lever-action shotguns in production today that are mainly used for hunting and sport shooting.
+Although the lever-action is usually associated with rifles, there are some lever-action shotguns in production today that are mainly used for hunting and sport shooting (probably not going to be the most popular gun in pink.
 The first types of repeating firearms were lever-action rifles, so when shotguns started to emerge as a distinct entity they naturally followed the design trend of using a lever fire action.